Sustainable forest management curbs forest degradation and deforestation while increasing direct benefits to people and the environment.

 At the local level, sustainable forest management contributes to people's livelihoods, income generation and employment.
 At the environmental level, it contributes to, for example, carbon sequestration and water and soil conservation.

-Forests contain most of the world's terrestrial biodiversity and almost as much carbon as in the atmosphere.
+Forests contain more than half of the world's terrestrial biodiversity and store carbon in both above- and below-ground biomass.

 Fire, forest pests and climate change are also contributing to loss of forests around the world.

 27 February 2016 Forest and landscape restoration is a key issue in the ongoing discussions at the Paris Climate Change Conference, convened to broker a game-changing agreement on climate change.
 On a planet where the mark of human activity is almost ubiquitous, restoration is by necessity a concept that has to take into account human well-being and ongoing change.
 In addition, in order to succeed in the long term, forest and landscape restoration initiatives will need to successfully engage a range of stakeholders, from policy-makers to local communities and from governments to private actors.
 This issue of Unasylva maps out some of the progress that has already been made, and the challenges that lie ahead. [more]

 24 November 2015 This short publication gives an overview of the mechanism of financing sustainable forest management projects through national forest funds (NFFs) and on how this mechanism can be used in an effective way. [more]

 4 November 2015 FAO and the Global Mechanism of the UNCCD have released an infographic with key messages, facts and figures on the costs and benefits of investments for forest and landscape restoration.
 Mechanisms of funding and risk coverage for investors are identified, with examples from diverse funding sources. [more]